verammaz/LynchCohortPipelines/fastq_to_bam.md

 -o          Output files prefix
 ```

 *Note:* current version assumes all reads in fastq files come from same sample and are run on same Illumina sequencing lane, and uses this to set the @RG tag in the BAM files.
-Read about the [@RG tag](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).
+Read about the @RG tag [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).

 Optional arguments: